SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-16-natural-vs-vaccine-immunity.md

 The general conclusion of the SIREN study, the scientific source for all this reporting, is:

-> __Interpretation__ A prior history of SARS-CoV-2 infection was associated with an 83%
+> __Interpretation__ A prior history of SARS-CoV-2 infection was associated with an __83%
-> lower risk of infection, with median protective effect observed five months following
+> lower risk of infection__, with median protective effect observed five months following
 > primary infection.
 This is the minimum likely effect as seroconversions were not
 > included.